-Known World Heraldic Symposium - Questions and Answers
+Known World Heraldic and Scribal Symposium - Questions and Answers

-A Known World Heraldic Symposium (or KWHS, for short) is the annual meeting of the College of Arms of the Society for Creative Anachronism.
+A Known World Heraldic and Scribal Symposium (or KWHSS, for short) is the annual meeting of the College of Arms of the Society for Creative Anachronism.
 Held sporadically in the 1970s, they have been an annual event since 1987.
 They typically take place over a weekend sometime in June or early July, and attract heralds of all levels from all over the Society.

-Because travel can be expensive, and to give as many people as possible the opportunity to attend one, the annual KWHS are held in different places each year.
-For example, the 1998 KWHS will be held in Tucson, Arizona.
-The 1997 KWHS was held in the Rochester, New York.
-In 1996, the KWHS was held in Birmingham, Alabama. in 1995, the site was Denver, Colorado.
-Each KWHS is hosted by a local SCA group.
+Because travel can be expensive, and to give as many people as possible the opportunity to attend one, the annual KWHSS are held in different places each year.
+For example, the 1998 KWHSS will be held in Tucson, Arizona.
+The 1997 KWHSS was held in the Rochester, New York.
+In 1996, the KWHSS was held in Birmingham, Alabama. in 1995, the site was Denver, Colorado.
+Each KWHSS is hosted by a local SCA group.

 The Friday sightseeing usually includes visiting important local sights, and often includes side trips to new and used bookstores and/or fabric shops.